DarkMasquerader/Data-Analysis-Project-2/README.md

     - Data Processing: Data Cleaning and Transformation
     - Data Visualisation: Numpy, Matplotlib
 - [Tableau](Tableau/)

-## Project Focus
-This project covers all stages of the data analysis process, with the strong points of this project being the *data collection* and *data processing* stages.

-In-depth details on these stages can be found in the [Python](Python%20Files/) directory.

 ## Business Problem
 This project is of personal interest and use to me, as I am looking for data analyst positions in the US.